Call for Participation

 6. As the judge panels, the CISG board members will select up to SIX entries.
 Judges will consider a variety of criteria, including but not limited to topics, techniques, design and writing.
 Students may be asked to supply documentation proving their full-time student status.

-7. The finalists will be invited to give an oral presentation via ZOOM during the AAG meeting.
-The finalists must register (virtual or in-person) for the 2021 AAG meeting at their own expense.
+7. The finalists will be invited to give an oral presentation in-person or via Zoom during the AAG meeting.
+The finalists must register (virtual or in-person) for the 2023 AAG meeting at their own expense.
 They are encouraged to attend the conference and must give a presentation in the CISG Student Competition Session during the AAG meeting.
 Additional travel support may be available and will be announced through our competition websites.

 Questions or submission